AmericanGeezus/TeamsFunctions/docs/Get-TeamsUserVoiceConfig.md

 - for AzureAD:    "Find-AzureAdUser $UserPrincipalName | FL"
 - for Licensing:  "Get-AzureAdUserLicense $UserPrincipalName"
 - for Teams:      "Get-CsOnlineUser $UserPrincipalName"

+Exporting PowerShell Objects that contain Nested Objects as CSV results in this parameter being shown as "System.Object\[\]".
+The nested Object itself however enables a more in-depth view of Licensing for this Object.
+The introduction of Diagnostic Level 0 tries to bridge two seemingly contradicting requirements.
+Using any diagnostic level gives the flexibly to drill-down into Licensing.
+Omitting it allows for visible data when exporting as a CSV.

 ## RELATED LINKS